RaJiska/terraform-aws-fck-nat/docs/header.md

 The following is a list of features available with this module:
 - High-availability mode achieved through a floating internal ENI automatically attached to instances being started by an ASG
-- Optional consistent static IP via EIP re-attachment to the internet facing ENI **\***
+- Optional consistent static IP via EIP re-attachment to the internet facing ENI
-- Cloudwatch metrics reported similar to those available with the managed NAT Gateway **\***
+- Cloudwatch metrics reported similar to those available with the managed NAT Gateway
 - Use of spot instances instead of on-demand for reduced costs

-**Features marked with a * may not be published as part of the latest fck-nat version and may require you to build the AMI yourself yourself to use them.**

 ## Example